 If you use multiple domains

 You can mix and match users from all your domains in an organizational unit.
-In fact, users in all your domains are initially in the same top-level organizational unit.
 To change settings for users in a particular domain, create an organizational unit for just those users.